bahrus/trans-render/newApproach.md

 ### Multi-matching

 Consider the following example.
-Don't worry, it looks quite complicated, but we will walk through it:
+Don't worry, it looks quite complicated, but we will walk through it, and also, as we introduce more features, the code below will greatly simplify:

 ```html
 <body>